 e.
 Storage Unit

 A wide range of storage units can be used depending upon the scale of the harvesting system.

-In case of the small scale roof harvesting system, small storage units such as storage tanks, ceramic or plastic jars, drums etc are commonly used.
+In the case of the small-scale roof harvesting system, small storage units such as storage tanks, ceramic or plastic jars, drums, etc are commonly used.

-On the other hand, for large scale harvesting system, large storage tanks usually made up of Ferro cement or cement rings etc are mostly used.
+On the other hand, for large-scale harvesting systems, large storage tanks usually made up of Ferro cement or cement rings, etc are mostly used.